nillnought/javafx-documentation/docs/Player_Interactions.md

 # Handling Player Interactions
 <!-- overview -->
 ## Overview
-This section will focus on handling player interactions like inputs for movement and collisions between the player and another entity.
+This section will introduce handling player interactions like clicking a button, changing game scenes, player movement, and mouse interactions as we add functionality to our menu and game scene.
-## Player Movement
+## Button Interactions
 <!-- Handling key presses and clicks -->
 1. Create a new class in our `com.` folder called "MenuController"